 Sedentary behavior is said to be as dangerous for our health as smoking, so get moving.

 Sleep and sleep well.
-One of the things we forgo first when we are busy and under stress is sleep.
+Sleep, is one of the things we forgo first when we are busy and our stress level is high.
 Anyone who has children or a high pressure occupation knows this only too well and sleep deprivation is commonly used as an implement of torture, it is that harmful.

 Sometimes the amount and quality of sleep we get is out of our control.
 Having babies and small children means losing sleep and sometimes our jobs demand us to be available and alert when we should be sleeping.